naybiblu/mangjuan/README.md

 ***

 > This bot is still on development.
-Sakit kaya sa ulo mag-code, hahahahaha.
+Sakit kaya sa ulo mag-code, hahahahahaha.